mlip-cmu/s2023/lectures/23_safety/safety.md

 System may be unsafe despite reliable components (e.g. stronger gas tank causes more severe damage in incident)

-Accuracy and robustness are about reliability!
+Accuracy is usually about reliability!

 ----